Britannia Removals

 Moving Motor Vehicles to Russia

-Importation of motor vehicles to Russia will be subject to compliance, it is probable that duty and tax will apply.
+Importation of motor vehicles to Russia will be subject to compliance, and it is probable that duty and tax will apply.

 When you are making international payments for individuals you can benefit from IFX expertise in seeking the best possible rate, whether you are sending or receiving foreign currency.